OxfordCMS/OCMS-blog/_posts/bioinformatics/2020-06-02-Template-Post.md

 **Figure 1.
 Give a figure caption in bold**

 You can insert a table:
 1. save your data as csv file with no spaces in the file name.
+Data files will be stored in `_data` in blog directory.
 2. replace `mytable` in the code below with the name of your csv file (no extension).
 3. Similar to linking to figures, you can give your table an anchor to create a link to [your table](#mytable_anchor).